-2024 Highlights 3
+2025 Highlights 3

-NEW Programs & Merit Badges 2024 3
+NEW Programs & Merit Badges 2025 3

-2024 Camp Fees 3

-Section 1: Pre-Camp Information 5
+Section 1: Pre-Camp Information 4

-Camp Summer Schedule 5
+Camp Summer Schedule 4

-2024 Fee Schedule 6
+2025 Fee Schedule 5

 Pre-Camp Leader Meeting 7

+Camp Staff 9

 What to Bring to Camp?
-12
+11

-Section 2: Camp Arrival / Departure 14
+Section 2: Camp Arrival / Departure 13

-Check-in Process: 14
+Check-in Process 13

-Check-out Process 17
+Check-out Process 16

-Arrival/Departure Midweek 17
+Arrival/Departure Midweek 16

-Visitors 17
+Visitors 16

-Section 3: Programs at Camp 18
+Section 3: Programs at Camp 17

+Camp-Wide Programs 23

+Friday Fun Day 26

+Signing up for Programs 27

+Adult Leader Opportunities 28

 Section 4: Your Week at Camp 29

 Weekly Schedule 29

-Parents Night 31
+Family Night 31

+Cub Camp Overlap 32

 Section 5: Camp Facilities 33

 Section 6: Health and Safety 36

 COVID-19 & other Communicable Diseases 36

 General Camp Policies 37

-Section 7: Emergency Procedures 42
+Section 7: Emergency Procedures 41

-Section 8: Advancement & Recognition 43
+Section 8: Advancement & Recognition 42

-Section 9: Honor Camping Society 45
+Section 9: Honor Camping Society 44

-Section 10: Post Camp 46
+Section 10: Post Camp 45

-Appendix 47
+Appendix 46

-Important Dates to Remember 47
+Important Dates to Remember 46

-Pre-Camp Checklist 47
+Pre-Camp Checklist 46

-Parents' Night Information 48
+Family Night Information 47

 Where is Camp Cedars?
-48
+47

-Camp Cedars Honor Unit Award 49
+Camp Cedars Honor Unit Award 48

-Scouter Merit Badge Form 50
+Scouter Merit Badge Form 49

-Camp Schedule 51
+Camp Schedule 50

-Camp Map 52
+Camp Map 51

-Swim Pre Check Form 53
+Swim Pre Check Form 52

-Waivers 55
+Waivers 54

-2024 Highlights
+2025 Highlights

-NEW Merit Badges in 2024
+NEW Merit Badges in 2025

-At camp this summer there will be 4 new merit badges!
-After a very popular test run last summer, the Robotics Merit Badge is being added to the STEM area.
-In the Health area, the Safety Merit Badge will be added with the Public Health Merit Badge for an opportunity for Scouts to earn two badges in one class.
-In the Handicraft area, the Theater Merit Badge and Woodworking Merit Badge will be added to expand this area's creative classes.
+At camp this summer there will be 2 new merit badges!
+In the Scoutcraft area, the Golf Merit Badge is making a long awaited comeback.
+In the Trading Post, the Salesmanship Merit Badge will be offered.
 Along with these new classes, program areas such as Health, Nature, Scoutcraft, and STEM rotate merit badges from year to year.
-Check out Section 3: Programs at Camp in this document for all programs offered this summer.
+Check out Section 3: Programs at Camp in this guide for all programs offered this summer.

-NEW Programs in 2024
+NEW Programs in 2025

 The Lakefront Inflatables have been a big hit since adding them in 2019.
 This year we will add in two different elements to change up the obstacles.
 A new permanent Orienteering course will aid our Scoutcraft and Kit Fox classes, as well as offer an additional activity for Scouts and Leaders during free times.
 A Disc Golf Course will also be added for Scouts to use during open times.
-Catch a movie at the pool on Thursday night and on Friday Fun Day, try out Tomahawk and Knife throwing, and Paintballing (at Targets).
-At the climbing tower, Neon Night Climbing will be available where Scouts can try climbing using headlamps and glow sticks.
-Down at the Nature Center, engage your senses on a Night Hike though camp.
+Thursday Night is Late Night at camp.
+Scouts can catch a movie at the pool or try out Neon Night Climbing at the climbing tower.
+Patch trading is new for 2025, scouts can bring their collection to show off and trade with other scouts from all over the country.
+Scouts coming during week 3 can participate in Halloween in June.
+For those scouts coming week 5, they can enjoy a Christmas in July.